kushalpagolu/EpocX_Tello_Final_Submission/readme.md

 - Figure: The three main layers of the brain including their approximate resistivities and thicknesses.

+📌 1.
+What is EEG really measuring?
+EEG (electroencephalography) measures electrical activity of the brain using sensors placed on the scalp.
+It captures:

+How neurons fire collectively

+Across time and space (channels)

+This activity is super fast (milliseconds) and subtle (measured in microvolts).

+📌 2.
+Why do we need features instead of raw data?
+Raw EEG is:

+Very noisy

+Highly oscillatory

+Not easy to feed into models directly

+So we extract features like:

+Brain wave power (delta, alpha, etc.)

+Shape of the signal (Hjorth)

+Randomness (entropy)

+Complexity (fractal dimension)

+And the actual waveform (filtered signal)

+These features tell us what’s happening in the brain, in a compressed form.

+📌 3.
+What does an LSTM need to learn patterns?
+LSTM (Long Short-Term Memory) networks are great for:

+Learning time-series data

+Understanding temporal patterns

+But for LSTM to learn, you must feed it a sequence of feature vectors — so it can compare:

+"How did the brain’s state change from t=1 to t=2 to t=3..."

+📌 4.
+Why this structure works perfectly
+You’re forming your feature vector like this:

+Category	Why it's included
+Band power (e.g., alpha)	Reflects brain rhythm shifts (relaxation, focus) Hjorth parameters	Shape of the signal — mobility/complexity of brain activity Entropy	Brain randomness — low during focus, high during stress Fractal dimension	Complexity of thought — how "ordered" or "chaotic" the signal is Filtered waveform	The actual signal pattern
+1st derivative	How quickly brain state is changing
+2nd derivative	How sharply it's accelerating/decelerating
+🧠 So the LSTM receives:
+Every 1-second snapshot of the brain

+Across multiple features (band power + shape + noise + signal)

+For 10 consecutive seconds

+Now it can detect:

+"Oh, the alpha power is slowly increasing… entropy is dropping… signal is flattening… this could mean the subject is relaxing."

+📌 5.
+How does this help understand “thoughts”?
+It doesn’t literally decode exact thoughts, but:

+It detects patterns that correlate with cognitive states:

+Focus

+Relaxation

+Stress

+Movement intention

+Over time, the LSTM learns transitions between these states

 ### 1. Critical Preprocessing Stages

 Raw EEG signals typically have amplitudes in the microvolt (μV) range and contain frequency components extending up to 300 Hz.
 To preserve the meaningful information within these signals, they must be amplified before being passed to the analog-to-digital converter (ADC).
 Additionally, filtering—either before or after the ADC stage—is necessary to minimize noise and ensure the signals are suitable for further processing and visualization.